 The event grew in 2006 to serve students in 15 GEAR UP high schools and continued to function in the pilot stage.
 As other high schools outside the GEAR UP program learned about the pilot, they asked if they could also participate.
 College Foundation of North Carolina (CFNC) and the Carolinas Association of Collegiate Registrars and Admissions Officers (CACRAO) joined forces to aid in the expansion and support.
 The number of participating high schools grew to over 100 in 2007 with thousands of students submitting online applications across the state.
 In 2008, College Application Week became a statewide event with 293 high schools participating.
 During this period, North Carolina’s annual event became a pattern for dozens of other states to create their own annual week-long and month-long programs.

-Event activities are supported by research which indicates that students can better navigate the path to college when high schools can 1) “engage and assist students in completing critical steps for college entry”, and 2) “increase families’ financial awareness, and help students apply for financial aid” (Helping Students Navigate the Path to College: What High Schools Can Do; NCEE 2009-4066, US Department of Education).
+Event activities are supported by research which indicates that students can better navigate the path to college when high schools can 1) engage and assist students in completing critical steps for college entry, and 2) increase families’ financial awareness, and help students apply for financial aid.

 Due to the success of past College Application Weeks and to changes in residency requirements and the FAFSA, NC educational partners expanded the annual event in 2017 to encompass an entire month.
 Now the event helps support high school seniors in completing three important college enrollment steps: residency, FAFSA, and applications.
 There is one week (October 15-19, 2018) when some colleges will be adjusting application fees by either accepting fee waivers from eligible students or waiving application fees.

 The NC Countdown to College advisory committee consists of K-16 educational partners from across CFNC and CACRAO chaired by the University of North Carolina system office.
 CFNC includes the NC Community Colleges, NC Independent Colleges and Universities, University of North Carolina system, Department of Public Instruction, NCSEAA, and CFI.
 CACRAO includes admissions and registrars from across all sectors of NC higher education.
 FAFSA Day is provided by CFNC and the North Carolina Association of Student Financial Aid Administrators (NCASFAA).
 That week has also been declared Financial Aid Awareness Week by the Governor.
 In addition, the State Employees’ Credit Union (SECU) provide free FAFSA assistance in the month of November.
 Contact your local branch to make an appointment.

 Please see the Contact page if you have event-related questions.